 Because we are perverse.
 We have twisted and distorted faith.
 We trust God for eternity but not for today.
 We trust God to forgive our sins but not heal our bodies.
 We trust God to look after our eternity but not our journey on earth.
 This is unbelieving and perverse.
 And we find ourselves with many issues that I am calling “it” that we can’t fix.

 I’m plagued by this.
 Not just in myself, but also in people whom I see stuck in misery, smallness, offence, hurt, anger, and all sorts of suffering and lack.
-Things the gospel has come to set us free from.
+These are things the gospel has come to set us free from.
 And my question to Jesus is: How can I grow mustard seeds of faith for which nothing is impossible?
+How can drive ‘it’ out?

 Why can’t we drive it out?